Articles

 It’s worth noting that according to the Student Aid Internet Gateway (SAIG) agreement, the institution’s president or CEO must sign an attestation confirming compliance with the GLBA Safeguards Rule’s nine elements, as outlined in 16 CFR Part 314.

-When it comes to selecting a security framework, flexibility is key.
+Flexibility is critical when it comes to selecting a security framework.
 Although neither the GLBA Safeguards Rule nor the Department of Education specifies a required framework, NIST 800-171 is often recommended.
-Alternatives like NIST’s Cybersecurity Framework (NIST CSF), NIST 800-53, the Center for Internet Security’s Critical Security Controls (CIS), or ISO27001 are also viable options.
+Alternatives like NIST’s Cybersecurity Framework (NIST CSF), NIST 800-53, the Center for Internet Security’s Critical Security Controls (CIS), or ISO/IEC 27001 are also viable options.
 However, it’s important to be forward-looking: the federal government mandates NIST 800-171 for handling Controlled Unclassified Information (CUI).
 Given this, there’s a strong likelihood that institutions will need to align with NIST 800-171 in the near future, potentially even before the next academic year kicks off and they start receiving Federal Tax Information (FTI).

 After your initial risk assessment, you’ll likely have a set of findings that require attention.
-To fulfill the SAIG agreement and Federal Single Audit stipulations, business units must demonstrate full compliance.
+Business units must demonstrate full compliance to fulfill the SAIG agreement and Federal Single Audit stipulations.
 Collaborate with stakeholders to prioritize these findings, assign owners, brainstorm remediation plans, set deadlines, and reassess to track progress.
-Utilizing a risk register can be highly effective for tracking, assigning, and detailing these risks.
+Utilizing a collaborative risk register is highly effective for tracking, assigning, and detailing these risks.

 It’s crucial to note that, according to the SAIG agreement, the institution’s president or CEO must sign an attestation stating, “I have ensured that the Standards for Safeguarding Customer Information, as applicable to my institution (See Glossary), 16 C.F.R.
 Part 314, issued by the Federal Trade Commission (FTC), as required by the Gramm-Leach-Bliley (GLB) Act, P.L.
 106-102 have been implemented.
 I understand that failure to implement the requirements of the GLB Act may be considered a lack of administrative capability under 34 C.F.R. § 668.16 by the Secretary.”

-Your compliance will be vetted during an audit, aligned with both SAIG attestations and Federal Single Audit requirements.
+Your compliance will be vetted during an audit, aligning with SAIG attestations and Federal Single Audit requirements.
 To facilitate this, compile all your assessment data, documentation, and evidence in a user-friendly manner.
-If you’re using a GRC Collaboration Platform, you can give auditors access to your historical assessments, asset inventories, supporting evidence, and risk register, thus streamlining the audit process.
+If you’re using a platform like Isora, you can give auditors access to your historical assessments, asset inventories, supporting evidence, and risk register to streamline the audit process.

 With Isora, information security & assurance teams of all sizes can: